sensu/sensu-docs-legacy/docs/0.23/reference/checks.md

 Sensu checks which are defined on a [Sensu client][1] with the [check definition attribute][17] `standalone` set to `true` are called "standalone checks".
-The Sensu client provides its own [scheduler][10] for scheduling standalone checks which ensures <abbr title='typically withing 500ms'>scheduling consistency</abbr> between Sensu clients with identical check definitions (assuming that system clocks are synchronized via [NTP][18]).
+The Sensu client provides its own [scheduler][10] for scheduling standalone checks which ensures <abbr title='typically within 500ms'>scheduling consistency</abbr> between Sensu clients with identical check definitions (assuming that system clocks are synchronized via [NTP][18]).